 - Pill form for large dogs (Only upon the prescription of a veterinarian).

 What is the Right Dosage Of Meloxicam for Dogs?

 Meloxicam for dogs must be given upon your dog’s vet’s advice.

-While you need to remain strict with the dosage they have recommended, an overdose of anything is bad and while meloxicam overdose can have adverse effects like vomiting, dizziness, seizures, cardiac arrest, or other serious side effects.
+While you need to remain strict with the dosage they have recommended, an overdose of anything is bad, and meloxicam overdose can have adverse effects like vomiting, dizziness, seizures, cardiac arrest, or other serious side effects.

 Normally, the recommended dosage for dogs is .09 to 0.1 mg per pound on the first day of treatment.

-Firstly, you should be very careful in giving proper dosage to your dog for their well-being and quick recovery.
+Firstly, you should be very careful in giving the proper dosage to your dog for its well-being and quick recovery.
 You can get an app to remind you of their dosage time or you can just add a reminder or an alarm.

 Secondly, if you have missed the dose, try to give it at your earliest convenience.
 You should avoid giving the medicine when the next dose is due in a few hours as it would make 2 doses.

 Meloxicam should be kept out of the reach of your dogs, and you should store it in a dry place with room temperature between 59° and 86°F.